 The last consideration is extra features on a grill.
 I have a 17-year-old 3-burner Weber propane grill with a single side burner.
 The grill works fine after 17 years, but I’ve never used the side burner.
 You’ll find grills with rotisserie attachments, food warmers, different types of thermometers, and a whole raft of extra features.
 If you like using all the features for fun or because they make the grilling experience and your cooking that much better, go for it.
 If you just want a grill that cooks your food, however, skipping the extras can help keep your budget intact.

-- Best cheap grill sales and deals for January 2022
+- Best cheap smoker deals for June 2022

-- You Won’t Believe This Gas Grill Deal at Amazon Today
+- This 5-Burner Gas Grill Is Only $247 at Walmart Today